-Product Pins help you get your products in front of Pinners who are already looking for ideas and things to buy.
+Product Pins help you get your products in front of people on Pinterest who are already looking for ideas and things to buy.

 Product Pins on Pinterest come from two sources:

-All product Pins on Pinterest can be distributed organically, but only product Pins created using Catalogs can be promoted as shopping ads.
+All product Pins on Pinterest can be distributed organically, but only product Pins created using catalogs can be promoted as shopping ads.